 \subsection{Performance Boosting}

-Tab. \ref{cifar} demonstrates the top-1 test accuracy on CIFAR-10 and CIFAR-100 datasets under various non-IID scenarios.
-Noteworthy, we fix the random seed for fair comparison, and all results are reported from the last communication round.
-We can observe that FedGH consistently improves all FL baselines across diverse heterogeneous settings.
-Specifically, (1) FedGH improves different backbones.
-We use a simple CNN model for CIFAR-10 and the more complex MobileNetV2 for CIFAR-100.
-The improvements observed on both datasets underscore the effectiveness of FedGH across different backbones.
-(2) FedGH improves multiple baselines.
-Each column in Tab. \ref{cifar} shows the results of incorporating FedGH into different FL baselines.
-When integrated with different FL baselines, FedGH achieves substantial performance gains.
-For instance, on CIFAR-10, FedGH enhances FedNova and FedProx by 2.48\% and 2.17\%, respectively.
-In CIFAR-100, FedGH improves 3.11\% and 3.03\% with FedNova and FedProx.
-Notably, FedGH boosts the latest FedDecorr by up to 2.08\%, demonstrating its significant performance and generalizability.
-(3) FedGH achieves greater performance enhancement in more severe non-IID scenarios.
-Each row in Tab. \ref{cifar} corresponds to a distinct non-IID scenario.
-A similar trend can be observed in CIFAR-10 and CIFAR-100, where FedGH yields more substantial improvements in cases of stronger heterogeneity (i.e., smaller $\alpha$ and $C$).
-This trend results in a 0.16\% $\sim$ 1.18\% enhancement in less severe heterogeneity and a 1.89\% $\sim$ 3.11\% improvement in the strongest heterogeneous scenario.
-This effect can be attributed to the fact that stronger heterogeneity leads to more severe gradient conflicts among clients, as discussed in Section \ref{Methodology}.
+Tab. \ref{acc} demonstrates the top-1 test accuracy across multiple benchmarks under various non-IID scenarios.
+Noteworthy is that we fix the random seed for a fair comparison and report all results from the last communication round.
+For LEAF, we follow \cite{LEAF} to evaluate the mean accuracy of local clients denoted as $Acc_l$ and the global model performance $Acc_g$ used in other benchmarks.
+We can observe that FedGH consistently improves all FL baselines in diverse heterogeneous settings.

-Tab. \ref{tinyimagenet} presents the top-1 test accuracy achieved on the Tiny-ImageNet dataset.
-A consistent pattern emerges, demonstrating that FedGH consistently enhances performance across different baselines, with a more pronounced improvement in more severe non-IID scenarios.
-In particular, FedGH results in a 0.73\% to 1.53\% enhancement on FedDecorr across various degrees of heterogeneity and leads to a 2.07\% improvement on FedNova when $\alpha$ = 0.01.
-These experimental results demonstrate the efficacy of addressing the non-IID issue through gradient harmonization.
+Specifically, \textbf{(1) FedGH improves multiple baselines.} Each column in Tab. \ref{acc} shows the results of incorporating FedGH into different FL baselines, and FedGH consistently achieves substantial performance gains.
+For instance, in FEMNIST, FedGH enhances the performance of FedAvg and FedProx by 5.04\% and 5.15\%, respectively.
+Additionally, a notable improvement of 2.76\% is observed when FedGH is incorporated with FedNova in Twitter, resulting in a substantial 3.86\% enhancement when integrated with FedDecorr in Synthetic. \textbf{(2) FedGH outperforms baselines across various tasks.} According to Tab. \ref{exp} and Tab. \ref{acc}, FedGH exhibits enhancements ranging from 1.53\% to 5.15\% in five image classification datasets.
+Moreover, in sentiment analysis, next character prediction, and language modeling tasks, FedGH improves up to 3.18\%, 0.59\%, and 0.48\%, respectively.
+Additionally, FedGH contributes to notable enhancements ranging from 0.67\% to 4.88\% in the synthetic classification task. \textbf{(3) FedGH achieves greater performance enhancement in more severe non-IID scenarios.} We simulate three degrees of non-IIDness in CIFAR-10, CIFAR-100, and Tiny-ImageNet, where FedGH yields more substantial improvements in cases of stronger heterogeneity (i.e., smaller $\alpha$ and $C$).
+As shown in Tab. \ref{acc}, this trend results in a 0.16\% to 1.18\% enhancement in less severe heterogeneity and a more pronounced 1.89\% to 3.11\% improvement in the strongest heterogeneous scenario.
+As elaborated in Section \ref{Methodology}, this effect can be attributed to stronger heterogeneity leading to more severe gradient conflicts between clients.